Red zones: Low impact on visits and new listings

 First, we advise owners to start the process with potential buyers by phone, email or video call.
 Martin Desfossés, real estate coach at DuProprio, recommends the following: "After going over the listing together, they can discuss elements like the desired occupancy date, whether the sale would be conditional on the buyer selling his/her home and whether the property meets the buyer’s needs and budget."

 If the conversation is conclusive and a visit is the next step, it is important to respect the hygiene measures issued by the public health authorities.
 In addition to checking the health status of the people present, only one person will be able to visit the property at a time.
 Since maintaining a two-metre distance can sometimes be difficult in a house or condo, it is strongly recommended that all parties wear a mask.

 Temporary suspension of open houses

-To help in the shared effort to slow the virus, we are asking you to not hold open houses from now until October 28.
+To help in the shared effort to slow the virus, we are asking you to not hold open houses until further notice.
 Organizing an open house would run counter to the public health directives that aim to limit movement and non-essential gatherings.

 Is now the right time to put your house on the market?

 Even with all these measures, the summer of 2020 has gone down in history at DuProprio for having been the busiest in terms of sales, listings and traffic on its website.
 Buyer enthusiasm has remained high in September, leading us to believe that the potential impacts of a second wave will not be as serious as in the spring.